 Safety (Athletics)

-Safety of the student shall be the first consideration in all athletic practices and events.
+District policy and procedures shall be developed to conform with statutory and regulatory requirements designed to protect the safety of the students in all athletic practices and events.

 Supervision

 All athletic practices and events shall be under the direct supervision of a qualified employee of the Board.